gerard2perez/ember-cli-crudtable/README.md

 **table-row**

 This template recives a full row which be iterated through the *model* property.
-The template uses de **crud-cell** helper to determine which templete is goin to be rendered.
+The template uses de **crud-cell** helper to determine which templete is going to be rendered.

 **table-update**